benfredwells/mwc-app/readme.txt

-to create bundle.js:
-npx rollup -p @rollup/plugin-node-resolve index.js > bundle.js
+to run build script:
+npm run build

+the build script is defined in package.json

 to compile typescript:
 npx tsc

+to create bundle.js:
+npx rollup -c --bundleConfigAsCjs

+files are copied using npx copyfiles